 In the summer of 2009 we performed two one act plays, 'The Reading Group' by Fay Weldon and 'Departure' by Stephen Smith

-Our Christmas production of 2009 was 'A Credit Crunch Christmas Carol' - a fun-packed family friendly comedy written by one of our own!
+Our Christmas production of 2009 was 'A Credit Crunch Christmas Carol' - a family friendly comedic twist on the Dickens classic, written by one of our own!
 The Harrow Observer reviewed this as "technically and artistically excellent - What an achievement!"

 We then went on to perform the uproarious 'Play On!' in June 2010, a scene-swapping farce which showcased our maturing talent.
 It was this year that we started to delve into panto too, performing 'Ali the Barber' at Christmas time.

-Since then we have performed 'Red Hot Cinders' and 'Al Laddin', a double bill of panto extravaganza in December 2011 and sold out performances of 'The Sleeping Beauty' by Norman Robbins in December 2012.
+Since then, panto has become a staple in the Hillplayers.
+We went on to perform 'Red Hot Cinders' and 'Al Laddin', a double bill of panto extravaganza in December 2011, and sold out performances of 'The Sleeping Beauty' by Norman Robbins in December 2012.

 And our 2013 summer production, also held at Harrow Arts Centre, was the dark and dramatic Victorian ghost story adapted from the Henry James tale, 'The Turn of the Screw'.